Language selection

 During the heating season, insulated drapes offer somewhat more benefit than non-insulated drapes and blinds.
 However, as curtains and blinds are not airtight, they may cause window condensation problems in the winter.

-Do not open a skylight (or upper storey window) in hot weather if the house air temperature is cooler than the outside air.
-Opening the skylight draws hot air into the house, negating the effectiveness of air conditioning or natural cooling.
+Do not open a skylight (or upper storey window) in hot weather if the house air temperature is cooler than the outside air as this can cause reverse stack effect.
+Opening the skylight draws hot air into the house especially when air conditioning is being used as the cooler air leaks out of the lower level of the home thereby drawing hot air through the open skylight or window.
+Reverse stack effect negates the effectiveness of air conditioning or natural cooling.

 Poor installation, years of hard use, shifting foundations and seasonal warping can often force hinged doors and sliding glass patio doors to become out of square with their frames.
 If doors do not fit snugly, fix or replace the door, frame, hardware, gaskets and weatherstripping.
-The same techniques for preparing windows (as explained in Part 8.1, Windows) apply to all doors including any needed repairs or adjustments, surface preparation and cleaning for the weatherstripping.
+The same techniques for preparing windows (as explained in Part 8.1, “Windows”) apply to all doors including any needed repairs or adjustments, surface preparation and cleaning for the weatherstripping.
+Technical specifications such as glazing and rating information covered in Part 8.1, Windows apply to doors as well.

-Weatherstrip the top and sides of the door frame as illustrated in Figure 8-8, Part A and Figure 8-8, Part B. The easiest and most effective weatherstripping for a door frame is a good quality V-shaped vinyl type.
-It makes contact with the edge of the door and provides a good seal even when the door warps from season to season.
+Weatherstrip the top and sides of the door frame as illustrated in Figure 8-11, image A and Figure 8-11, image B. The easiest and most effective weatherstripping for a door frame is a good quality V-shaped vinyl type (see Figure 8-11, image B), which makes contact with the edge of the door and provides a good seal even when the door warps from season to season.

 When the weatherstripping is applied to the door itself, a very durable material is necessary.
 The most effective choice is the combination type, which is simply tacked or screwed along the bottom inside surface of the door.
 There should be slots that allow for some adjustment of the weatherstripping.